w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 ## Your Keys, Your Responsibility

-Account abstraction addresses the challenges associated with managing cryptographic keys that on blockchains represent accounts and, more generally, your digital identity.
+Account abstraction addresses the challenges of managing cryptographic keys representing accounts on blockchains and, more generally, your digital identity.
 In Web3, you digitally sign any transaction or, more generally, any message using your private key.
 Data are recorded on a public ledger (blockchain) whose multiple copies of it are stored in computers participating in a P2P network.
 Assuming the network is sufficiently decentralized (meaning that those computers do not